 Yes, I know what its like to doubt.
 To look around you and see pain and chaos, and decide that these are the things to expect.
 That this is all the world is.
-Guess what?
-When sin is the expectation, God is just a silly carpenter telling you to fish in all the wrong ways.
+And guess what?
+When sin and death are the expectation, God is just a silly carpenter telling you to fish in all the wrong ways.

 But that is why I'm up here today.
 That is why we all need to hear this message.
 Because we need to know that there is more than sin in this world.
 There is more than pain.
-There is more than chaos.
+There is more than death.